Abijith004/Multimodel_support/README.md

-🏨 Multilingual Hotel Concierge Chatbot with Image Support
+🏨 Multilingual Hotel Concierge Chatbot with Image and csv Support with login credentials
 ________________________________________________________________________________________________________________________________________________________________________________________
 This project is a Flask-based hotel concierge chatbot powered by OpenAI and Google Translate.
-It allows users to interact in any language and optionally upload images (e.g., signs, room service menus) for context.
+It allows users to interact in any language and optionally upload images and csv files (e.g., signs, room service menus) for context.
 The chatbot replies intelligently using a custom knowledge base and AI.
 _________________________________________________________________________________________________________________________________________________________________________________________
 🚀 Features